Be Sure Your Mat Cleaner Won’t Harm You, the Environment, or Your Mat

 To wash your mat I suggest the following safe and effective products.
 Laundry detergent is too harsh:

-- Dr. Bronner’s liquid soap – found in food coops, natural foods stores, and supermarkets – all natural ingredients with unscented options.
+- Dr. Bronner’s liquid soap can be found in food coops, natural foods stores, and supermarkets.
+They are all natural with unscented options.

-- Shaklee’s “Basic H” is all natural and the first certified green cleanser – also the least expensive.
+- Shaklee’s “Basic H” is all natural and the first certified green cleanser.
+It is also the least expensive.

 If you come across a product that impresses you please contact me.